 Content Metrics

 Content metrics show you how your web pages perform on the SERPs, but more importantly, they show you how searchers interact with your content.
-Each of the below metrics is correlated with the search experience.

 #1.
 Rank Position

-Despite massive changes on the SERPs and the proliferation of SERP features, it’s still important to track keyword rank.
+Despite massive changes on the SERPs and the proliferation of SERP features, it’s still important to track keyword rank

 #2.
 Impressions